 In 2003, it became apparent that USD 207 had students who were experiencing concerns about their parent(s) being deployed to hazardous places.
 This was very different for our post and our school since it had been many years since Fort Leavenworth had troops deploy.
 We decided we needed a support group within our school to address some of the issues being experienced by our students.
 With the approval of Dr. Tom Devlin, Superintendent of Schools at the time, the Hearts Apart program was formed.
 The purpose and mission of this group is to create a caring and safe place for the students to express their feelings.
 The group is also one of camaraderie and togetherness where the children can share experiences and lean on one another for support.
 We also have a strong emphasis on sending communication to the deployed parents.

-The Hearts Apart group at Eisenhower Elementary School is coordinated by the school counselor, Megan Slaughter, and also involves several parent volunteers.
+The Hearts Apart group at Eisenhower Elementary School is coordinated by the school counselor, Kimberly Chambers, and also involves several parent volunteers.
 The Eisenhower Hearts Apart group meets one to two times per month after school for activities such as bowling, watching movies, making holiday presents to send to the deployed parent, and parties just to name a few.
 There is never a cost to any of the activities we sponsor here for our deployed families.
 Our school also combines with the Hearts Apart groups of the other schools on Fort Leavenworth.

 We, at USD 207, realize that many of our children are aching for their loved ones who have been called to serve in other parts of the world.
 These children need support during this time of stress and uncertainty and our school does it's best to play a vital role in helping children cope during this difficult time.